 Co-parenting is somewhat different from parallel parenting.
 Even if both procedures allow both parents to be in charge of custody and parental obligations, co-parenting entails cooperation, plenty of communication, and a collaborative approach to parenting, compared to parallel parenting wherein there's limited direct contact with each other.
 Step-grand-parents might also be involved in this dynamic, as there are many variations and a wide spread of how far a stepfamily can go.

 - Children get the benefit of having two parents around

 - Children and their new siblings or step-parents can form strong bonds

-- Benefit of having two incomes compared to single parent families
+- The benefit of having two incomes compared to single-parent families

 - Adjustment can be difficult for parents and children